Vegan Baking Swaps

 Finally, a vegan baked delicacy wouldn’t be complete without the finishing touches.
 For garnishes, I use anything from toasted nuts and seeds to vegan chocolate chips and shavings.
 Coconut flakes add a delightful crunch, while fruit compotes and zest provide a fresh burst of flavor.
 Edible flowers have become one of my favorite décor elements for their elegance and subtle taste notes.

 Must See!
-Vegan Appetizers for Parties
+Vegan Meal Ideas for Weight Loss

 Are there any tips to ensure my vegan baking is successful?